Yemi Kale: Recognition

 Kale was awarded the African Financial Analyst of the Year award by the African Investor magazine in 2009.
 Kale was also awarded the National Productivity Order of Merit by the Nigerian President in February 2017.
-He has served on several presidential committees and advisory bodies and is an alumnus of the Harvard Kennedy School of Government leadership in government programs.
+He has served on several presidential committees and advisory bodies and is an alumnus of the Harvard Kennedy School of Government leadership in government as well as the IMD Business School High Performance Leadership Programs amongst others.